Why Choose Keith Thomas

 • Former Apple Computer UK Mac Support Specialist and Apple Authorised Service Provider background.

-Established and Independent since 2010 for on‑site Apple Support Service – no call centres, no outsourcing, no hardware repairs.
-Over 25,000+ Apple problems resolved.
-Unique on-site Apple Support Service. backed up with Independent Apple Telephone Support Assistance.
+• Established and Independent since 2010 for on‑site Apple help Service – No call centres, no outsourcing, No Hardware Repairs.
+Over 30,000+ Apple problems resolved.
+Unique On-site Apple Support Service. backed up with Independent Apple Telephone Help Assistance.

 On‑site Apple Mac Support in London and the South East UK